Conway’s Law of Engineering Management

 Distributed teams lead to misalignment

 Not all outcomes of the newly distributed team structure were purely positive.
-As teams became more independent, we noticed an increase in the rate of production defects.
-The issue wasn’t with the teams’ capabilities but rather with a lack of alignment between them.
-As each team focused on its own service, communication across teams diminished, and this misalignment led to inconsistencies, integration issues, surfacing as bugs.
+As teams became more independent, we noticed an increase in the rate of production issues.
+The issue wasn’t with the teams’ capabilities, but rather with a lack of alignment between them.
+As each team focused on its own service, communication across teams diminished, and this misalignment led to inconsistencies.

 Because the teams were operating in silos, the systems they built reflected that disconnection.
-The architecture had become fragmented, with services not always communicating well or adhering to shared practices, leading to more integration issues.
+The architecture had become fragmented, with services not always communicating well or adhering to shared practices.

-By improving the communication structure, we were able to reduce production defects and bring the architecture into better alignment with the business’s needs.
+By improving the communication structure, we were able to reduce production issues and bring the architecture into better alignment with the business’s needs.

 Freedom vs. Alignment